 Resolve any issues before proceeding with the upgrade.

-5. If you selected Schedule Update, specify the date and time for the bundle to be applied.
+If you selected Schedule Update, click the date and time for the bundle to be applied and click Schedule.

 The default setting is to upgrade all clusters.
 To upgrade specific clusters, click Enable cluster-level selection and select the clusters to upgrade.

-8. Select the appropriate upgrade options and click Finish.
+6. Select the upgrade options and click Next.

 By default, the selected clusters are upgraded in parallel.
 If you selected more than ten clusters to be upgraded, the first ten are upgraded in parallel and the remaining clusters are upgraded sequentially.
 To upgrade all selected clusters sequentially, select Enable sequential cluster upgrade.